As the small business growth is exploding worldwide, there is an urgent need for business help and marketing support for entrepreneurs.

 Fifty percent of all U.S. companies are operating from home.

-According to SBA stats, 50% of tiny companies are home-based, including 60.1% of unpaid companies.
-These businesses ‘ most prevalent form is the sole proprietorship.
+According to SBA stats, 50% of tiny companies and 60.1% of unpaid companies are home-based.
+These businesses β€˜ most prevalent form is the sole proprietorship.

 19% of micro and small company owners operate over 60 hours a week, according to Fundera.

 It’s not simple to be a tiny company’s large boss.
 Small business owners are more difficult to operate than the average employee.
-In the research undertaken by Fundera, 81 percent of participants reported working evenings and 89 percent working weekends.
-Moreover, 70% said they work over 40 hours a week with 19% working over 60 hours.
+In the research undertaken by Fundera, 81 percent of participants they reported working evenings and 89 percent working weekends.
+Moreover, 70% said they work 40 hours a week with 19% working over 60 hours.

-Sixty-one percent of small businesses are investing in social media marketing based on Clutch.
+Sixty-one percent of small businesses are investing in social media marketing, based on Clutch.

 Nearly 50% of tiny companies spend $10,000 or less on digital advertising annually, based on Clutch.